MarcusMLarsson/Azure-Data-Engineer-Associate/DP-201/Securing Microsoft Azure Data Access Endpoints.md

 <p> VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other,
 the internet, and on-premises networks.
 It is a representation of your own network in the cloud</p>

-<h3> Service endpoints </h3>
-<p> Resources like VMs are stored in a Vnet.
-The internet is outside this virtual network but by default the resources (e.g. VMs) have a public facing endpoint (protected
-by a stateful firewall).  </p>

 <h3> Virtual Network Injection</h3>
 <p> One approach to limit access to services, is to deploy the service into an Azure Vnet. </p>